Symbiota2/Symbiota2-php/docs/setup/installation.md

 # Install the software

-Symbiota2 uses the Symfony framework and requires [Composer](https://getcomposer.org/doc/00-intro.md), [node.js](https://nodejs.org/en/), and [PHP 7.1 or greater](http://php.net/manual/en/install.php) to be installed.
+Symbiota2 uses the Symfony framework and requires [Composer](https://getcomposer.org/doc/00-intro.md), [node.js 10 or greater](https://nodejs.org/en/), and [PHP 7.1 or greater](http://php.net/manual/en/install.php) to be installed.
 In addition, the following PHP extensions need to be enabled:

 - Ctype
 - iconv